Google I/O 2023 is next week; here’s what we’re expecting

-Google’s annual developer conference returns to Mountain View’s Shoreline Amphitheater next week, and for the first time in four years, we’ll be returning along with it.
+Google’s annual developer conference, Google I/O, returns to Mountain View’s Shoreline Amphitheater next week, and for the first time in four years, we’ll be returning along with it.
 The kickoff keynote is always jammed-packed full of information, debuting all of the different software projects the company has been working on for the past year.

 The event, which kicks off May 10 at 10 AM PT will be a big showcase for everything that’s on the way for Android 14.
 The company has, arguably, missed a step when it comes to the current generative AI land rush — hell, who could have predicted after all of these years that Bing would finally have a moment?

-Note: Update: Google just went ahead and announced the Pixel Fold over on Twitter.
-The company gave a good look at the upcoming foldable smartphone from just about every angle.
-That means all three of the expected pieces of hardware – including the Pixel 7a and Pixel Tablet – have officially been announced.